 Funded students are normally expected to be enrolled as full time students while holding an assistantship or associateship.
 Students who must enroll in a six-hour thesis or nine-hour dissertation course because they have not yet received a passing grade in these courses must enroll in them in their final semester.
 However, master's students who need fewer hours to complete their degrees may petition for a waiver of full time enrollment as described in the Assistantship/Associateship Policy section of this catalog.

-All graduating students must file an Application for Graduation with the Graduate School by the deadline specified in the Graduate School calendar for the semester of graduation, typically 30 days after the first day of classes.
-The application and other information pertaining to graduation requirements may be found by going to the Virtual Graduate School Advisor and selecting Graduation, Graduation Requirements & Award of Certificates.
-Neither the graduation application nor graduation fees are transferable to a subsequent semester; therefore, if a student does not graduate in the semester indicated in the initial application, that application will be canceled and a new one must be filed for the semester of graduation and the appropriate fees paid.
+All graduating students must file an Application for Graduation with the Graduate School by the deadline specified in the Graduate School calendar for the semester of graduation.
+The application is not transferable to a subsequent semester; therefore, if a student does not graduate in the semester indicated in the initial application, that application will be canceled and a new one must be filed for the semester of graduation.
 The Graduate School calendar is available at www.uta.edu/uta/acadcal.

 Students who fail to apply for graduation by the deadline specified in the Graduate School calendar may apply late by completing the Application for Graduation and paying both the diploma fee and the late fee.
 Applications for graduation will be accepted with a late fee for 30 calendar days after the deadline for applying for graduation.
 (If this date falls on a weekend, the deadline for applying late will be the Friday before the date.)
 After that date, no applications will be accepted and students must apply for graduation for a subsequent semester.
 Applicants for graduation will be billed for the diploma fee and, as appropriate, for thesis and dissertation fees and the late fee.
 The diploma fee and the late fee are non-transferable and non-refundable.
 See the section titled Tuition, Fees, and Charges in this catalog for information on specific fees..